 Brian uses a plate of food to represent the good things he feels are rightfully his in life; but his negative emotions in a relationship with a female rob him of this.

-Idioms: Handed to one on a plate; on ones plate.
+Idioms: Handed to one on a plate; on ones plate; clean ones plate; a full plate; plate is full; on a silver platter; step up to the plate.
 See: food.

 What do I have on my plate – food, work to do, a mess to clean up?